 (i) Once the Seller’s rail cars arrive at the destination and the loaded rail cars are considered Placed by delivering railroad, the Buyer will pay Seller a “use” or “detention” charge for rail cars provided by Seller at a cost of $50 per rail car per Day after five Business Days after rail cars are Placed by the delivering railroad.
 The payment of a “use” or “detention” charge to Seller will end once the loaded car has been returned to the delivering railroad as an “empty”.
 The Buyer shall not be liable to Seller to the extent the delay in unloading and/or returning the tank cars was caused by Seller.
 “Placed” shall mean notification by the rail car Carrier that the rail car (1) is available for placement or that the rail car has arrived at the final railroad controlled facility and is available for delivery to the final destination, (2) has arrived at its rail destination, or (3) has been placed at the consignee.

-(j) If rail cars are diverted by Buyer on route to a new destination (Diversion), Buyer shall be responsible for all railroad line haul freight charges and fuel surcharges from origin to destination and for all diversion charges.
+(j) If rail cars are diverted by Buyer on route to a new destination (Diversion), Buyer shall be responsible for all railroad line haul freight charges and fuel surcharges from origin to destination and for all Diversion charges.
 “Diversion” means a change or other modification to the route of a shipment, or to the destination or consignee of a freight movement from that specified in the Shipping Documentation.

 (ii) Rail cars provided by Buyer for loading shall be subject to the following: